MicrosoftDocs/memdocs/memdocs/intune/protect/encrypt-devices.md

 7. On the **Review + create** page, when you're done, choose **Create**.
 The new profile is displayed in the list when you select the policy type for the profile you created.

-### Create a device configuration profile for BitLocker
+### Create a device configuration profile for Windows encryption

+> [!TIP]
+>
+> The following procedure configures BitLocker through a device configuration template for Endpoint protection.
+To configure Personal Data Encryption, use the device configuration [settings catalog](../configuration/settings-catalog) and the *PDE* category.

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).